The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * Increases healing received by a target by 20%
 * 10 second duration
 * 60 second cooldown
-* Cast this on the target that you want to heal, not yourself/co-healer
+* Cast this on the target that you want to heal, not yourself/ or your co-healer

 ## Role Actions